timcdlucas/REMpaper/README.md

 A dictionary named `repModelNumber` with an example parameter set which is then used to test aspects of the models.
 The values in the dictionary should be tested against the inequalities.

 ##### Individual integrals
-Each integral in the model solution should be positive.
+Total of each integral in the model solution should be positive.
 If this is not true either the expression in the integral is wrong or the limits are wrong or *wrong way around*.

+##### Individual integrals.
+Average of each integral (sum divided by difference between bounds) should be between 0 and 2r.

 ##### Potentiall a plot of the function.
 The results should always be increasing for either angle parameter